International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 Thank you, Andreas.
 Our first quarter results in sales growth was strong and in line with our expectations.
-Currency-neutral sales grew 7%, including approximately 5 percentage points related to the contribution of David Michael and Fragrance Resources and 2 percentage points from our Organic business.
+Currency-neutral sales grew 7%, including approximately 5 percentage points related to the contribution of David Michael and Fragrance Resources, and 2 percentage points from our Organic business.

-Currency-neutral adjusted operating profit grew 3% as the benefit of acquisitions, volume growth and cost savings initiatives, more than offset unfavorable price to input costs as well as unplanned expenses, including unfavorable manufacturing variances, bad debt, a product recall and litigation loss.
+Currency-neutral adjusted operating profit grew 3% as the benefit of acquisitions, volume growth, and cost savings initiatives more than offset unfavorable price to input costs, as well as unplanned expenses, including unfavorable manufacturing variances, bad debt, a product recall, and litigation loss.
 I'll go through these in more specifics on my next slide.

-Below the line, we had strong leverage as we benefited from a more favorable effective tax rate, which we expect to normalize over the next three quarters to approximately 22.5% on a full-year basis and a reduction in shares outstanding related to our share repurchase program.
+Below the line, we had strong leverage as we benefited from a more favorable effective tax rate, which we expect to normalize over the next three quarters to approximately 22.5% on a full-year basis, and a reduction in shares outstanding related to our share repurchase program.
 These two factors led to a robust currency-neutral adjusted EPS growth in the quarter of 9%.

 Looking at our Q1 currency-neutral operating profit growth, I want to provide some more clarity on our performance drivers year-over-year.
 In the second bar, you can see that volume growth added 6 percentage points to profitability.
-In the third bar, we have highlighted the benefits of cost and productivity initiatives.
-Due the likes of formula optimization, procurement savings and restructuring program savings, we delivered approximately 4 percentage points of benefit year-over-year.
+In the third bar, we have highlighted the benefits of our cost and productivity initiatives.
+Due to the likes of formula optimization, procurement savings, and restructuring program savings, we delivered approximately 4 percentage points of benefit year-over-year.

-As Andreas stated earlier, the contribution of David Michael and Fragrance Resources added 3 percentage points to operating profit growth as shown in the fourth bar as we are growing and realizing synergies.
+As Andreas stated earlier, the contribution of David Michael and Fragrance Resources added 3 percentage points to operating profit growth, as shown in the fourth bar, as we are growing and realizing synergies.

 From a headwind's perspective, as seen in the next bar, price to input costs were unfavorable by about 4 percentage points, driven by a reduction in pricing within Fragrance Ingredients, as well as volume-related rebates in core listing agreements in Fragrance compounds.

 The area where I'd like to elaborate more on is in the next box, which is related to unplanned expenses that negatively impacted our operating performance in the quarter by approximately 4%.
-About half of that amount relates to manufacturing variances and Fragrance Ingredients.
+About half of that amount relates to manufacturing variances in Fragrance Ingredients.
 We have a reactor temporarily suspended for approximately two to three weeks in one of our plants, and manufacturing yield variances due to the implementation of new manufacturing processes at another Fragrance Ingredient plant.

-The other half of this variance is the headwinds, was driven by bad debt for a single customer based in Latin America, a litigation loss, and lastly a charge of $1.8 million related to the write-off associated with the product recall.
+The other half of the variance is – the headwinds, was driven by bad debt for a single customer based in Latin America, a litigation loss, and lastly, a charge of $1.8 million related to the write-off associated with the product recall.

-The remaining items, grouped together and other primarily relates to deferred compensation expense where we make mark-to-market adjustments based on the performance of the equity market.
+The remaining items, grouped together in other, primarily relates to deferred compensation expense, where we make mark-to-market adjustments based on the performance of the equity market.
 Net-net, had we not had these unplanned items, currency-neutral adjusting operating profit would've been more in line with our expectations.

 From a category perspective, Fine Fragrance improved 10% on a currency-neutral basis, inclusive of additional sales related to the acquisition of Fragrance Resources.
-Three of the four regions led by EAME achieved strong growth with the exception of Latin America, which continues to experience abnormally high volume erosion due to weak economic conditions.
+Three of the four regions, led by EAME, achieved strong growth, with the exception of Latin America, which continues to experience abnormally high volume erosion due to weak economic conditions.

 Consumer Fragrances grew 2% on a currency-neutral basis, principally driven by the additional sales related to the acquisition of Fragrance Resources and improvements in Fabric Care.
-In the first quarter, Fabric Care grew low single-digits on a currency-neutral basis, with three of the four geographies posting strong growth led by double-digit increase in North America and high single-digit growth in EAME and Greater Asia.
+In the first quarter, Fabric Care grew low single-digits on a currency-neutral basis, with three of the four geographies posting strong growth, led by double-digit increase in North America and high single-digit growth in EAME and Greater Asia.

 Fragrance Ingredients sales were up 2% on a currency-neutral basis, as double-digit growth in EAME and LatAm were offset by softness in North America and Greater Asia.
-From a profit perspective, Fragrance's currency-neutral segment profit decreased 6% as volume growth and the benefits from productivity initiatives were more than offset by unfavorable price-to-input costs, as well as several of the unplanned expenses that I mentioned earlier.
+From a profit perspective, Fragrance's currency-neutral segment profit decreased 6%, as volume growth and the benefits from productivity initiatives were more than offset by unfavorable price to input costs, as well as several of the unplanned expenses that I mentioned earlier.

 In terms of currency-neutral segment profit margin, our profile remained strong, yet was under pressure year-over-year, driven by the above items I mentioned.
 Plus the Fragrance Resource acquisition, inclusive of a step-up in purchase price accounting and before realizing all the synergies.